schauveau/sway-keylogger/README.md

 A Wayland compositor typically gets its inputs from the event devices in /dev/input/.
 For security reasons those devices are normally not accessible by regular users (only root and members of the input group).
 Wayland compitors are a special case.
 They typically use libinput in conjunction with libsystemd or liblogind to get access to the input devices for the current session.

 So in practice, that means that during a Wayland session, the compositor is the only process that is supposed to have access to the raw input devices.
-The compositor is responsible fro dispatching the events to the relevant clients so that each window only sees the event that are relevant.
+The compositor is responsible for dispatching the events to the relevant clients so that each window only sees the event that are relevant.

 In our case, strace is attached to the Wayland compositor process and is configured to dump the result of the **read()** system calls from the **/dev/input/event\*** files.